The Unexpected Gifts of Growing Older: Finding Joy, Freedom & Wisdom

 Take a peaceful timeout with a good book and a tasty cup of coffee.
 No rushing required.

-Healthy eating and exercise keep you sharp.
-It’s not about looking twenty again—it’s about feeling alive in the body you have now.
+We can benefit from healthy eating and regular exercise to keep us sharp.
+It’s not about looking twenty again, obviously, it’s about feeling alive in the body you have now.
+I personally like to think of today’s exercise as being an investment for this week’s or even next week’s happiness.

-Research shows Mediterranean diets (lots of vegetables, fish, olive oil) are great for heart health.
-And staying active isn’t just physical; it’s how you fight against aging mentally too.
+As for food, research suggests that Mediterranean diets (lots of vegetables, fish, olive oil) are great for heart health.
+And staying active isn’t just physical; it helps you fight against aging mentally too.

-I don’t nap, but early nights are non-negotiable now—sleep’s my premium fuel.
+I don’t nap yet, but early nights are becoming more non-negotiable nowadays.
+Sleep makes a huge difference to mental health.
+It’s like a premium fuel.
 Studies show people who feel good about aging exercise more, sleep better, and avoid diseases like diabetes.

-My young self scoffed at “boring” older people and their early nights; now I see they were just taking care of themselves.
+My younger self scoffed at “boring” older people and their early nights!
+Now, I can see the error of my ways.
+Older folks are just taking care of themselves.
+The older body and mind are less forgiving of a late night binge.

-My 80-something-year-old student has a full schedule six days a week—she’s hungry to learn and as energetic as ever.
-It pays to keep active, do sports, stay social, and keep adventure alive.
+One of my 80-something-year-old students has a full schedule six days a week.
+She’s hungry to learn and as energetic as ever.
+It pays to keep active, do sports, stay social, and keep the adventure alive.

-These are the people you respect deeply, who understand your journey, and who you can reach out to when life gets hard.
-The support that builds over decades becomes one of aging’s best gifts.
+These strong connections, these people you respect who all understand each other’s journey, are people you can reach out to when life gets hard.
+This kind of support builds over decades and becomes one of the main unexpected gifts of growing older.

-Studies show strong friendships reduce dementia risk and help you live longer.
-In the Philippines, older community members led disaster relief after Typhoon Haiyan because their knowledge was invaluable.
+Studies show that strong friendships reduce dementia risk and help you live longer, too.

-I teach one-on-one and in groups, hearing dreams and fears; it’s not the hair-flicks of youth, but it’s infinitely more real.
-A 2025 program paired teenagers with seniors for craft projects—both groups lit up, proving age gaps can create great connections.
+I teach one-on-one and in groups.
+In those classes, we spend time, hearing and discussing people’s dreams and fears.
+As I mentioned, it’s not the hair-flicks of youth, but it’s still very real.
+A 2025 program paired teenagers with seniors for craft projects where both groups lit up and excelled.
+This showed that age gaps can create great connections and prove to be valuable.

 Elderly and young hands holding each other.